Healing Through Breath and Meditation

 Chopra, Oprah Winfrey, and Jaggi Vasudev provide a quick timely burst of wisdom offering a source of inspiration, hope, and solace much needed during trying times.
 Books such as The Power Of Now by Eckhart Tolle, The Amazing Results Of Positive Thinking by Norman Vincent Peale, You Can Heal Your Life by Louise Hay had already helped me practice self-inquiry.
 Reading had brought about a shift in my thinking too, propelling me to view life from the other side of the fence.
 So, why meditate, was a question I would often ponder upon.

 Since my diagnosis, I had been experimenting with various medicines and treatments such as antibiotics, steroids, hormonal therapy, retinoids, Ayurveda, and homeopathy.
 A few treatment plans helped lessen the symptoms.
 But it had become increasingly tiring to embrace the constant cycle of flare-ups that kept gnawing at my skin.

 That’s when a friend suggested SKY (Sudarshan Kriya Yoga), a technique that helps deal with stress particularly related to a medical illness.
 It involves learning and practicing a few rhythmic and cyclical breathing processes.
 Moreover, independent studies published by Yale News, Cambridge University Press, Penn Medicine News, Harvard Medical School and many more have shown a significant decrease in cortisol levels among participants who practiced SKY.
-It also reduces the effect of mental trauma, improves sleep quality, provides healthier heart rate and blood pressure values, increases antioxidant production, and so on.
+It may also reduce the effect of mental trauma, improve sleep quality, provide a healthier heart rate and blood pressure values, increase antioxidant production, and so on.

 Just like waking up early, staying hydrated, eating on time, or reciting positive affirmations, I added SKY to my checklist.
 It became an integral part of my daily routine.